lanl/benchmarks/doc/sphinx/4_spatter/spatter.rst

 The Application name, Problem name, and Pattern name each correspond to subdirectories in this repository containing patterns stored as Spatter JSON input files.

+All Figures use solid lines for Gathers and dashed lines for Scatters.

 CTS-1
 ------------